-The Tourism and Heritage Research Centre is an interdisciplinary research group establish at the University of Quebec in Montreal (UQAM).
-In addition to its numerous researchers and units of research, the CRTP also has three institutional members: The Transat Chair in Tourism, The Canadian Research Chair on Urban Heritage, and the peer reviewed research journal Téoros.
+The Tourism and Heritage Research Centre is an interdisciplinary research group established at the University of Quebec in Montreal (UQAM).
+In addition to its researchers and research units, the CRTP also has three institutional members: The Transat Chair in Tourism, The Canadian Research Chair on Urban Heritage, and the peer reviewed research journal Téoros.
 Research activities overseen by the CRTP are based on the centre’s two areas of research: the first being the development of tourism, and the second, the vitalization and management of heritage sites.

 Professor Priscilla Ananian publishes a new book entitled «Bruxelles, région de l’innovation»